rollup/rollup/docs/02-javascript-api.md

 On a `bundle` object, you can call `bundle.generate` multiple times with different output options objects to generate different bundles in-memory.
 If you directly want to write them to disk, use `bundle.write` instead.

+Once you're finished with the `bundle` object, you can call `bundle.close`, which will let plugins clean up their external processes or services.

 ```javascript
 const rollup = require('rollup');